Cambridge-ICCS/training-typing-python-with-mypy/README.md

 <br><br><br><br><br>

-# Training material for 'Typing Python with mypy' which gives an introduction to using the
+# Training material for 'Typing Python with mypy'

+This gives an introduction to using the
 `mypy` tool in the context of Python for adding in static typing ontop.
 The slides also provide some background on typing and verification.